DuckStation Tutorial

 However, PGXP corrections can be a little buggy sometimes.
 If you ever want to turn them off, here's how to find them:

-As mentioned in fixing buggy graphics, only “PGXP Texture Correction” needs to be turned off to fix broken graphics (if that happens to you).
+As mentioned in fixing buggy graphics, only “PGXP Texture Perspective Correction” needs to be turned off to fix broken graphics (if that happens to you).

 Disc swapping for multiple-CD games